rpnfan/Anymak/README.md

      easy to reach positions for Enter, Backspace, Delete, Insert and more
    - an extra character layer for symbols and umlauts and more

 A major advantage is that you can use any type of keyboard with anymak:END.
-The first graphic shows the base layer on a standard ANSI / ISO keyboad and which fingers to use.
-For better readability the remaining graphics are shown for a split symmetrical keyboard.
+The following graphic shows the base layer on a standard ANSI / ISO keyboad and which fingers to use.
+For better readability the remaining graphics are shown for a split symmetrical keyboard, but can be applied regardless of what keyboard you use.

 <img width="2427" height="1059" alt="image" src="https://github.com/user-attachments/assets/9ddd366e-0506-486d-bb3f-ab2e6ece3dfd" />